active-logic/uta/Documentation/Giveback.md

-# Howl is free software, let's keep it this way.
+# Howl is (mostly) free software, let's keep it this way.

 Howl, the symbolic notation for OOP programming, is currently free on the Unity Asset store, free for solo users and (single seat only) free for some enterprise users.